Birjot-Bala/osrs-discord-bot-js/README.md

 ## Description
 An OSRS Discord bot that uses slash commands.
 Deployed to an AWS Lambda instance and triggered using an API Gateway.
 This project uses Github Actions to sync commands and deploy to the AWS Lambda.

 This bot was originally implemented using Python and did not take advantage of slash commands.
-With development ceasing on [discord.py](https://github.com/Rapptz/discord.py) I have decided to rewrite the bot using JavaScript.
+There was uncertaintly that development will continue on [discord.py](https://github.com/Rapptz/discord.py) and so I have decided to rewrite the bot using JavaScript.
 I have taken this opportunity to switch to using slash commands allowing me to use a combination of AWS API Gateway and AWS Lambda to have the bot up 24/7.
 Github Actions are used to sync any new commands or changes to commands as well as push any src folder updates to the AWS Lambda.

 ## Commands
 - /wiki - Takes a query and searches the [OldSchool Runescape Wiki](https://oldschool.runescape.wiki/) for the top 3 related pages